raghavchhabra123/my-td-project/README.md

 # my-td-project
-Teach how to clone and runa. repo
+Teach how to clone and run repo